tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a 2 SQL statements which returns a list of pizzerias names which have not been visited by persons by using IN for 1st one and EXISTS for the 2nd one.
+Please write 2 SQL statements which return a list of pizzerias names which have not been visited by persons by using IN for 1st one and EXISTS for the 2nd one.

 ## Chapter XIV
 ## Exercise 10 - Global JOIN